Graduateshotline

 Courses for Phlebotomy

-The subjects they have to learn during the course are anatomy, physiology, blood and cell composition, blood sampling, laboratory safety, CPR, etc. They will also be getting hands-on training for venipuncture techniques, fingerstick methods for hard-to-find veins, and even butterfly techniques for the elderly and children.
-The courses that are chosen by the candidate must be accredited by the National Accrediting Agency for Clinical Laboratory Services.
+The subjects they must learn during the course are anatomy, physiology, blood and cell composition, blood sampling, laboratory safety, CPR, etc. They will also get hands-on training in venipuncture techniques, fingerstick methods for hard-to-find veins, and butterfly techniques for the elderly and children.
+The courses that the candidate chooses must be accredited by the National Accrediting Agency for Clinical Laboratory Services.

 Certifications to Become Phlebotomist

-Though certification is not mandatory for candidates to be phlebotomists, having one will let them find better-paying jobs within the industry.
-Candidates who wish to practice in states like California, Washington, Nevada, and Louisiana will have to get special state certifications.
-The other option that they will have, is to get a national certification in the course which will exempt them from taking special state specializations.
-At the same time, candidates need to check which national certification is accepted by the state in which they wish to work since states like California only accept certifications from 6 agencies.
-The certifications that candidates can take include- To apply for certification, candidates will require a minimum number of credits through the program they have done along with a set number of hours in clinical training.
-Candidates must have a form provided by their supervisor stating that the candidate is competent enough for the profession.
+Certification is not mandatory for candidates to be phlebotomists; having one will let them find better-paying jobs within the industry.
+Candidates wishing to practice in states like California, Washington, Nevada, and Louisiana must get special state certifications.
+The other option they will have is to get a national certification in the course, which will exempt them from taking special state specializations.
+At the same time, candidates need to check which national certification is accepted by the state where they wish to work since states like California only accept certifications from 6 agencies.
+The certifications that candidates can take include- To apply for certification, candidates will require a minimum number of credits through the program they have completed, along with a set number of hours in clinical training.
+Candidates must also have a form provided by their supervisor stating that they are competent enough for the profession.

 Maintaining Credentials

-Candidates who have been certified nationally or state-wise will have to continue earning educational credits to maintain their status in the field.
-They will also be able to take up a Donor Phlebotomy Technician certification which will increase their chance of employment and let them work in blood donation centers.
+Candidates certified nationally or state-wise will have to continue earning educational credits to maintain their status in the field.
+They will also be able to take up a Donor Phlebotomy Technician certification, increasing their chance of employment and letting them work in blood donation centers.

-Most often, the certification that the candidate has taken will have to be renewed annually.
+Most often, the candidate's certification will have to be renewed annually.
 This will be based on the kind of certification the candidate chooses.

 Popular Colleges for Phlebotomy